firebolt-db/firebolt-python-sdk/README.md

 ## Documentation

-For reference and tutorials, see the [Firebolt Python SDK reference](https://python-sdk.docs.firebolt.io/).
+For reference and tutorials, see the [Firebolt Python SDK reference](https://python-sdk.docs.firebolt.io/en/0.x/).

 ## Connection parameters
 These parameters are used to connect to a Firebolt database:
-- **engine_url** - url for an engine to make requests to.
-Can be retrieved from Web UI, or from [engine](https://github.com/firebolt-db/firebolt-sdk/tree/main/src/firebolt/model/engine.py) attribute `endpoint`
-- **database** - name of the database to make queries to
+- Username/Password authentication
   - **username** - account username
   - **password** - account password
+- Service Account authentication
+  - **client_id** - service account client id
+  - **client_secret** - service account client secret
+- **database** - name of the database to make queries to
+- **engine_url** - url for an engine to make requests to.
+Can be retrieved from Web UI, or from [engine](https://github.com/firebolt-db/firebolt-sdk/tree/0.x/src/firebolt/model/engine.py) attribute `endpoint`
+  (Mutually exclusive with **engine_name**)
+- **engine_name** - name of an engine to make requests to.
+Can be retrieved from Web UI, or from [engine](https://github.com/firebolt-db/firebolt-sdk/tree/0.x/src/firebolt/model/engine.py) attribute `name`
+  (Mutually exclusive with **engine_url**)

 Optional parameters
+- **account_name** - name of a Firebolt account to use.
+Default account is used if it's not provided
+- **use_token_cache** - whether to store obtained authentication tokens in cache file.
+Defaults to True
 - **api_endpoint** - api hostname for logging in.
 Defaults to `api.app.firebolt.io`.

 ## Examples
 See [PEP-249](https://www.python.org/dev/peps/pep-0249) for the DB API reference and specifications.
-An example [jupyter notebook](https://github.com/firebolt-db/firebolt-sdk/tree/main/examples/dbapi.ipynb) is included to illustrate the use of the Firebolt API.
+An example [jupyter notebook](https://github.com/firebolt-db/firebolt-sdk/tree/0.x/examples/dbapi.ipynb) is included to illustrate the use of the Firebolt API.

 ## Special considerations
 ### Cursor objects should not be shared between threads